 Property owned by the Ministry of Defence for armed forces accommodation.
 Please contact us for further information.

 Carers are not counted when determining how many people live at a property.
-The carer must be living in the same property as the person they are caring for and cannot be their spouse or partner.
+The carer must be living in the same property as the person they are caring for and cannot be their spouse, partner or the parent of the person if they are under 18.
 If the carer is unpaid, they must provide care for at least 35 hours each week, or if they are a paid carer, they must earn less than £44.00 per week and provide care for a minimum of 24 hours per week.
-The person receiving care must also receive qualifying benefit.
+The person receiving care must also receive a qualifying benefit.

 Care leavers reduction